-FGT requested a waiver from the requirements of 49 CFR 192.611(a)(3)(iii) for the special permit segments consisting of approximately 0.594 mile (3,135 feet) of natural gas transmission pipeline listed below in Table 1 - Special Permit Segments.
+FGT requested a waiver from the requirements of 49 CFR 192.611(a) for the special permit segments consisting of approximately 1.861 miles (9,824 feet) of natural gas transmission pipeline listed below in Table 1 - Special Permit Segments.
 Without a special permit, the cited regulations require that FGT complete pipe replacement, hydrotest, and pressure reduction, based on population growth in the vicinity of the segments.
-FGT must apply the special permit conditions to the special permit segments to provide an equivalent margin of safety and environmental protection to meet the requirements of 49 CFR 192.611(a)(3)(iii), as outlined in the special permit conditions.
+FGT must apply the special permit conditions to the special permit segments to provide an equivalent margin of safety and environmental protection to meet the requirements of 49 CFR 192.611(a) and (d) and 192.619(a), as outlined in the special permit conditions.

-The special permit would establish enhanced integrity management (IM) procedures to maintain pipe integrity and protect both the public and the environment for the class location units in which the special permit segments are located for the length of pipeline covered by the special permit.
-All of the special permit segments are treated as high consequence areas (HCA) with the implementation of the IM Program.
-In addition, FGT would comply with conditions as provided in the terms of the special permit for all the impacted special permit segments and the designated "special permit inspection area" in the special permit.
+The special permit will establish enhanced integrity management (IM) procedures to maintain pipe integrity and protect both the public and the environment for the class location units in which the special permit segments are located for the length of pipeline covered by the special permit.
+All of the special permit segments will be treated as high consequence areas (HCA) with the implementation of IM procedures.
+In addition, FGT will comply with conditions as provided in the terms of the special permit for all the impacted special permit segments and the designated "special permit inspection area" in the special permit.